ksopyla/primal_svm/README.md

 # Primal SVM implementation in python

-This python port of Primal SVM - fast linear SVM implementation by Olivier Chapelle http://olivier.chapelle.cc/primal/
+This projekct is python port of Matlab Primal SVM - fast linear SVM implementation by Olivier Chapelle http://olivier.chapelle.cc/primal/

+It can handle realy big datasets eficiently.

 There are two solvers implemented: